troywill1/SubmitRepo/README.md

 The script `output.tf` will print to the screen the public IP assigned during deployment.

-To deploy this infrastructure template with Terraform, execute the following command from the directory where the where the `*.tf` files are located:
+To deploy this infrastructure template with Terraform, execute the following command from the directory where the `*.tf` files are located:

 	terraform init